dse/cheat-sheets/javascript.md

 # JavaScript

-This cheat sheet is geared towards ES5 development, but use of polyfillable methods from newer JavaScript standards is allowed.
+This cheat sheet is geared towards ES5 development, but use of polyfillable objects and methods from newer JavaScript standards is allowed.
+I expect you to determine which objects and methods need to be polyfilled for your particular use case.

 ## Style Guides